Nvidia RTX 2080 and 2080 Ti review — Fake it until you make it

 In the meantime, Huang and Nvidia are going to have to fake it until they make it.

-The “making it” part is what matters
+The ‘making it’ part is what matters

 I want you to recognize that Nvidia is faking the importance of ray tracing at the moment.
 I hope I illustrated that throughout the text.
 But I think it’s important that we also recognize that Nvidia will probably make it as well.